Pen-y-Fan/death-stranding-poc/docs/manual-user.md

 Views available

 - List: Table of orders with sortable/searchable columns, filters, and per‑row actions.
-  - Act on orders as a player (take, store, continue, complete), and track personal progress. orders (taking, storeing, completing).
+    - Act on orders as a player (take, store, continue, complete), and track personal progress. orders (taking, storing, completing).
 The order is immutable, when a play acts on an order a delivery is created.
 - View: Read‑only details for a single order, plus widgets (OrdersOverview) and related data.
 - Edit: No option to edit orders.
 - Create: No option to edit orders.